 ‘Nothing can stop them, no one can help you.
 They know who you are.’

-The Believers is a 1987 American supernatural horror feature film directed by John Schlesinger (Pacific Heights; Marathon Man) from a screenplay by Mark Frost (Twin Peaks, Scared Stiff), based on the 1982 novel The Religion by Nicholas Conde.
+The Believers is a 1987 American supernatural horror film directed by John Schlesinger (Pacific Heights; Marathon Man) from a screenplay written by Mark Frost (Twin Peaks, Scared Stiff), based on the 1982 novel The Religion by Nicholas Conde.
 The Orion Pictures production stars Martin Sheen, Robert Loggia and Helen Shaver.

 Following the seemingly accidental death of his wife Lisa by electrocution in Minneapolis (she touches a malfunctioning coffeemaker while standing barefoot in a pool of spilled milk), psychologist Cal Jamison (Martin Sheen) moves to New York City with his son Chris (Harley Cross).